Chewy Hot Cocoa Cookies with bits of marshmallow swirled throughout and a big marshmallow melting out the middle. A tasty way to warm up this winter!

 These cookies were inspired from my trip to Nashville for the 2014 Pillsbury Bake-Off and one of the contestants baked these slightly spiced Hot Chocolate-Marshmallow Cookies that were so so yummy!
 I loved standing behind her and watching as she checked the cookies for the marshmallow to start melting out.
 I couldn’t get these cookies out of my mind, so I came home and baked up a version of my own.

-They’re easy, fun and oh so yum!
-If you love hot cocoa with lots of marshmallows on top, you’ll die over how delicious these cookies are!
-They taste just like hot cocoa and as much as I love drinking hot cocoa, I’d much rather eat it! 🙂
+These cookies are easy, fun and oh so yum!
+If you love hot cocoa with lots of marshmallows on top, you’ll swoon over how delicious these cookies are!
+They taste just like hot cocoa and as much as I love drinking hot cocoa, I’d much rather eat it!

 I can’t think of a better sweet treat on a cold winter day!
 So if you’re stuck inside, looking for something fun to do, and craving hot cocoa, you’ve gotta bake these cookies!
 So so yummy!